 Sedex is home to one of the world's largest collaborative platform for buyers, suppliers and auditors to store, share and report on information quickly and easily.
-The platform is used by more than 43,000 members in The ASC standard has a section over 150 countries to manage performance around labour rights, health and safety, the environment and business ethics.
+The platform is used by more than 43,000 members in over 150 countries to manage performance around labour rights, health and safety, the environment and business ethics.